-Ridgefield Primary is a wonderful place to work and learn.
-Our motto, ‘Brave Explorers, Great Thinkers’ underpins all the work we do in school.
+At Ridgefield Primary School, our motto, ‘Brave Explorers, Great Thinkers’ underpins all the work we do.
 It reflects the strong focus we place on building a learning community and our vision to ensure that every child is happy and experiences success.
 Resilience, independence, perseverance and co-operation are fostered as fundamental learning tools for life.

 The essential elements of the Ridgefield Curriculum are: